 This bifurcated process is dictated by a provision in the amendments to the Fair Chance Act that states a conditional offer of employment may only be rescinded if 1) the results of a criminal background in accordance with the FCA as amended warrant rescission, 2) the results of a legally-permissible medical examination warrant rescission, or 3) the employer discovers other information that it could not have reasonably known previously and that information would have independently warranted rescission.
 Education and employment history that could have been ascertained at an earlier point may not be used as a reason for rescinding a conditional offer of employment, and hence employers are left with this new bifurcated process.

-Another significant change to the FCA was the extension of the FCA’s protections beyond criminal history of job applicants to also include 1) an applicant’s open, pending criminal arrests and charges and 2) the criminal record of current employees.
-In both contexts, employers must now analyze the relevance, severity, and implications of the criminal history utilizing a series of “Fair Chance Act Factors” that are similar to the factors required to be analyzed in regard to the conviction history of job applicants under N.Y.
-Correction Law Article 23-A. As a reminder, even before the recent amendments, the FCA has required employers to explain to the applicant in writing the information obtained in the background check process and the Fair Chance Act Factors on which the employer relied.
-Applicants must then be provided an opportunity to respond before any employment decision can be made, and the FCA amendments extend to five days (formerly three days) the applicant’s window to respond.
+Another significant change to the FCA was the extension of the FCA’s protections beyond criminal history of job candidates to also include 1) an candidate’s open, pending criminal arrests and charges and 2) the criminal record of current employees.
+In both contexts, employers must now analyze the relevance, severity, and implications of the criminal history utilizing a series of “Fair Chance Act Factors” that are similar to the factors required to be analyzed in regard to the conviction history of job candidates under N.Y.
+Correction Law Article 23-A. As a reminder, even before the recent amendments, the FCA has required employers to explain to the candidate in writing the information obtained in the background check process and the Fair Chance Act Factors on which the employer relied.
+Candidates must then be provided an opportunity to respond before any employment decision can be made, and the FCA amendments extend to five days (formerly three days) the candidate’s window to respond.

 Another FCA amendment was a clarification that certain types of criminal history should be considered “non-convictions” and therefore cannot be considered at all as part of the background check process.
 The category of non-convictions includes convictions that result solely in a “violation,” records that are sealed, juvenile convictions, and dismissed, vacated, or acquitted charges.